 Gastrointestinal Cancer Prevention Clinic

 Northwestern's Gastrointestinal Cancer Prevention Clinic (GICPC) specializes in the prevention, early detection and diagnosis of gastrointestinal cancers (colon, small intestine, stomach, pancreas, and esophagus).
-The program is led by Barbara Jung, MD, a gastroenterologist with nationally recognized expertise in gastrointestinal cancer management.

 Taking Action to Reduce Your Risk

 As many as one in five people who develop colorectal cancer have family members who have been affected by this disease.
 Other gastrointestinal cancers such as stomach, small intestinal, or pancreatic cancer may run in families as well.
 If you or a relative have had more than one type of cancer (including GI cancer), or pre-cancerous conditions such as GI polyps, gastrointestinal cancer may run in your family.
 If you have a BRCA2 mutation and a family history of pancreatic cancer, you may benefit from screening for pancreatic cancer.
 The GICPC will develop an individual risk assessment based on personal and family history, and other cancer risk factors.
 The information can be used to construct a personalized plan, which may involve a variety of GICPC team members.